Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-only-Service-Health-Alerts.md

 pseudoRootManagementGroup="The pseudo root management group ID parenting the Platform and Landing Zones management groups"
 ```

-{{< hint type=Important >}}
+> [!warning]
-When running Azure CLI from PowerShell the variables have to start with a $.
+> When running Azure CLI from PowerShell the variables have to start with a $.
+>

-Above-mentioned ```pseudoRootManagementGroup``` variable value, being the so called "pseudo root management group id", should *coincide* with the value of the ```enterpriseScaleCompanyPrefix``` parameter, as set previously within the parameter files.
+> Above-mentioned ```pseudoRootManagementGroup``` variable value, being the so called "pseudo root management group id", should *coincide* with the value of the ```enterpriseScaleCompanyPrefix``` parameter, as set previously within the parameter files.
+>

-The ```location``` variable refers to the deployment location.
+> The ```location``` variable refers to the deployment location.
 Deploying to multiple regions is not necessary as the definitions and assignments are scoped to a management group and are not region-specific.
-{{< /hint >}}

 {{% /tab %}}